FoodAskew |

 2. Preheat your oven to 350°F.

-3. In a decent sized oven safe bowl, mix 1-2 containers of Breakstone’s sour cream or other premium brand (Note: Many brands have been experimented with & the cheaper stuff just doesn’t bake as well), the brown sugar (may add more to reach a nice caramel color), & a good shaking of garlic powder.
+3. In a decent sized oven safe bowl, mix 1-2 containers of Breakstone’s sour cream or other premium brand, the brown sugar (may add more to reach a nice caramel color), & a good shaking of garlic powder.

 4. Mix in the steak bites & put into the preheated oven for 45 minutes or until the top is a nice golden brown color.